Leokies/Analysis-of-ocean-currents-based-on-satellite-data/README.md

 # Analysis-of-ocean-currents-based-on-satellite-data
 In this project I use python to characterized the circulation patterns in the Gulf of Cadiz based on satellite altimetry.
-Which are briefly described.

 -Calculation of geostrophic currents based on satellite altimetry data:

 The surface geostrophic velocity is proportional to the slope of the ocean surface topography.
 This allows indirectly to observe geostrophic circulation through the      measurement of the ocean’s topography by satellites.